advancedresearch/advancedresearch.github.io/blog/2018-07-25-recursive-minds.md

 we justifiably think of the AI technology we have as lacking some sort of "effective intelligence".

-It prevents us from calling the current state-of-the-art as "true intelligence", since when "true" has no meaning, there can of course be no "true intelligence".
+It prevents us from calling the current state-of-the-art as "true intelligence", since when "true" has no meaning as in "truth", there can of course be no "true intelligence".
+The concept might be meaningful to humans, but not to the computer program and it is therefore not an AGI.

 ### Implications for AI Safety Strategies